 There comes a time when you visit a destination and ask yourself: “Is this it?
 Did I travel all the way here for this?”
 Sometimes we visit places and feel they are completely overrated and don’t deserve their reputation.
 We are left uninspired or maybe even a little let down.
 We asked a group of fellow travel writers to name their most overrated travel destinations.
 The responses surprised us.

-Venice, Italy from Lance Wiedower at Trips By Lance
+From Lance Wiedower at Trips By Lance

 Venice.
 Yes, you read correctly.
 Venice, Italy, an overrated destination in my eyes.
 Let me start off by saying I think Venice is one of the most beautiful places I’ve seen.
 I’m glad I visited the city.
 The bridges, getting lost on tiny streets with clotheslines dangling above, even the smell; it’s all a memorable experience.
 But with all that beauty comes with an overwhelming number of tourists and crazy prices, not to mention overpriced and bland food.
 After spending several days in Tuscany, I found it to be such a drag to end our weeklong adventure in Italy in Venice.